Karyla Knight - Women's Basketball - Kansas Jayhawks

 Bio

-Kansas has reached the postseason in each of the Knight’s two seasons in Lawrence, including capturing the 2023 WNIT Championship.
+Kansas has reached the postseason in each of the Knight’s three seasons in Lawrence, including NCAA Tournament appearances in 2022 and 2024, and capturing the 2023 WNIT Championship.
+KU has won at least 20 games in each of the past three seasons, the longest such streak for the program since 2011-13.

 The Jayhawks finished 25-11 in 2022-23, marking the sixth time in school history that the program reached 25 victories in a season, and first since 1996-97.
-KU has won at least 20 games in each of the past two seasons, giving the program back-to-back 20-win seasons for the first time since 2012 and 2013.

-The Jayhawks had three players earn All-Big 12 recognition following the 2022-23 season, including two First Team All-Big 12 selections in Taiyanna Jackson and Zakiyah Franklin.
+KU had three players earn All-Big 12 recognition that season, including two First Team All-Big 12 selections in Taiyanna Jackson and Zakiyah Franklin.
 Knight (formerly Middlebrook) tutored Franklin as she led the Jayhawks in scoring and set new single-season school records for both free throw percentage and three-point field goal percentage.
 Jackson, meanwhile, had a breakout campaign and became the first KU player since 1982 to average a double-double for an entire season.
 Kansas has had six All-Big 12 selections during Knight’s two seasons, with Jackson, Franklin and Holly Kersgieter each earning consecutive honors from the conference.

 In Knight’s first season in Lawrence, she assisted Schneider – the 2022 Big 12 Coach of the Year – during the Jayhawks breakthrough campaign in 2021-22.
 The Jayhawks finished the season with a record of 21-10, marking the program’s first 20-win season since 2010-11, and the Jayhawks had 20 wins during the regular season for the first time since 1999-2000.
 Kansas capped off the season with a berth in the 2022 NCAA Tournament, where KU earned the No. 8 seed in the Spokane Regional and defeated Georgia Tech, 77-58, in the opening round before falling to eventual regional champion Stanford in the second round.